 (1) Poland – 23 April 2020

-The Active Citizen Fund planned and implemented this virtual matchmaking event, with support form the Batory Foundation.
+The Active Citizen Fund planned and implemented this virtual matchmaking event, with support from the Batory Foundation.
 I participated in this event.
 "Presentation of project ideas".
 This was, to my knowledge, the first ever such virtual event organized in the context of the EEA and Norway Grants, and it was my impression that both organizers and participants were in general satisfied with the outcome.

 I shared the present article with the organizers and participants, and have received constructive feedback.
 I briefly presented my idea for a more organized approach to doing virtual matchmaking events (see section "A Project Idea" below).
 I have submitted detailed comments in a survey that the organizers sent out.